Are You Dealing With Divorce Right Now?

 Some experts believe the trauma of divorce is more difficult than even the death of a loved one.
 With the death of a parent, the loss is complete.
 There's a certain finality to it.
 But with divorce, the loss seems to have no ending (you may hope your parents will get back together again), and the pain is ongoing.

-Going through divorce is like getting your heart torn in pieces.-Rayette
+Going through a divorce is like getting your heart torn in pieces. -Rayette

 One of the worst things you can do is ignore your true feelings and tell yourselves lies to seemingly help take away the pain.
 Suppressed or unexpressed feelings can lead to anger, depression, and even addiction.
 You are responsible for dealing with your pain and getting healing, which means don't ignore your feelings.